 Q: Can I take a specialization course from a different specialization?

-A: This would be subject to chair approval.
+A: This would be subject to Director approval.

 Q: What types of students can I expect to be in class with in the MPA program?